cseanburns/semantic_web_development/src/3e1-flexbox-basics.md

 # Flexbox Basics

-CSS has long offered a number of *layout modes* for desining the layout of documents, text, tables, and positions.
+CSS has long offered a number of *layout modes* for designing the layout of documents, text, tables, and positions.
 [CSS Flexbox layout][flexbox_w3] is a newer layout mode used to create responsive web page designs.
 It works in one-dimension at a time: rows **or** columns.